vuejs/vue-cli/docs/build.md

 $ vue build index.js --prod
 ```

-If your want to directly test a component without manually create a Vue instance for it, just try:
+If your want to directly test a component without manually create a Vue instance for it, try:

 ```bash
 $ vue build Component.vue --mount